Here are the top 7 things to do in Kauai for free:

 Kaua’i is a dream destination for any traveler.
-Palms trees, gold sandy beaches and extreme landscapes that will take your breath away.
+Palms trees, gold sandy beaches, and extreme landscapes will take your breath away.
 Sounds attractive but also expensive right?
-It is actually possible to feel the charm of this beautiful island with a modest budget as all the sights worth visiting are free.
+It is actually possible to feel the charm of this beautiful island with a modest budget as there are plenty of things to do in Kauai for free.

 1. Waimea Canyon

 2. Hiking the Na Pali Coast

 To the south of the canyon is the infamous Na Pali Coast.
 Sharp cliffs and deep volcanic valleys stumble down into the sea, making an incredible blend of green, blue, and red landscapes.
 If you want to experience one of the world's most famous hiking destinations, this is the place.

 3. Enjoy Kaua'i's Culture